MANITOBA ALL SHEPHERD RESCUE

 Picture

-If you are interested in meeting our wonderful girl, please complete our online application at:
+If you are interested in meeting or adopting our beautiful Stella complete an application at https://www.manitobaallshepherdrescue.com/adoption-application.html

 https://www.manitobaallshepherdrescue.com/adoption...